apitoolkit/apitoolkit-fastify/README.md

 ### Adding the SDK to a fastify project

-To begin collecting and publishing request/response data, it is essential to initialize the SDK.
+To begin collecting and publishing request/response data to APIToolkit's servers, it is essential to initialize the SDK.
 This entails creating an instance of the `APIToolkit` class and configuring it with necessary parameters.
 These parameters include your app's Fastify instance and an APIToolkit API key.
-You can learn how to generate API keys by visiting this link.
+You can learn how to generate API keys by visiting this [link](https://apitoolkit.io/docs/dashboard/generating-api-keys/).
 Finally, invoke the init method of the instance to complete the initialization process.

 ```javascript
 import APIToolkit from 'apitoolkit-fastify';